Answers to commonly asked questions

 Patagonia - Condor: Chilean pesos & Argentinean pesos

-Will the altitude affect me?
+Will the altitude affect me in South America?

 Over the years we've found that if you take it easy on arrival in higher locations, you'll be just fine.
 Sure, we get straight into our activities at the start of our trips, so our itinerary takes altitude into account and there is plenty of leeway to relax during the first couple of days.
 Your trip leader and team of local guides will make sure you're doing fine.